 The panel has also conducted an active dialogue with other sustainable development panels and organised, for example, an international seminar together with the parliament’s Committee for the Future in summer 2016.

 In autumn 2016, we investigated how different countries organise scientific support for their sustainable development policy.
 According to the report compiled by Roope Kaaronen, the model used in Finland is a combination of many models and one of its strengths is that it provides independent support for political decision-makers.

-The Expert Panel on Sustainable Development continues to support and challenge the commission’s work and take part in public discussion.
+The Expert Panel on Sustainable Development lives on, and from January 2019 it is hosted by Helsinki Institute of Sustainability Science (HELSUS), Natural Resources Institute Finland (Luke) and Finnish Environment Institute (SYKE).
+The panel continues to support and challenge the commission’s work and take part in public discussion.
 It looks for more efficient ways to bring scientific research even closer to decision-making in society.